EXCLUSIVE J6 FOOTAGE | Defense Attorney Exposes THE EXACT MOMENT the Government Waged Attack: 'I’ll Tell You Exactly Where Sh*t Went Crazy' - With VIDEO PROOF - MUST SEE! | The Gateway Pundit | by Alicia Powe

 “Everybody is almost there, but they don’t have it right.
 If you want to talk about a setup, you have to talk about how they figured out a way to agitate the crowd.
 That’s what it comes down to,” he continued.
 “Focus on the people who were there and what they were doing at that time.
 Police could have controlled that situation based on their training and experience, and any reasonable experience from any of these guys, they could have handled this way differently and they didn’t.
 They shot people in the face.
 Then Dom gets a shield.
 Then Dom goes back and he backs up and then is where the flash bangs were thrown at the crowd — at their heads.
 During Dominic Pezzola’s cross-examination by the government, they tried to downplay the attack by saying it was ‘sting balls’ rather than ‘flash bang.'”

-Ethan Nordean, the former leader of Proud Boys Washington state chapter known as Rufio who was convicted of seditious conspiracy on May 4, told the TGP on a call from solitary confinement he was shot in the back by about a dozen times police during on January 6.
+Ethan Nordean, the former leader of Proud Boys Washington state chapter known as Rufio who was convicted of seditious conspiracy on May 4, told the TGP on a call from solitary confinement he was shot in the back nearly a dozen times by police on January 6.

 The vest he wore to prevent getting stabbed by Antifa kept him safe.